INTRODUCTION

 The tribal territory of the Bulsa is located in the far north of Ghana, separated from the northern national border with Burkina Faso (approximately 11°N) only by a strip of land of about 20–25 km wide, which is inhabited by the Kasena, a neighbouring ethnic group.
 The 1978 map provides information on central places, transport routes, borders, and the Bulsa’s neighbouring tribes.
 The 2021 map also shows the boundaries of two new districts, Bulsa North and Bulsa South.
 In the southeast, ethnic and administrative boundaries do not coincide, as the residents of the villages of Kunkwa, Kategra, and Biuk speak Buli, although these villages do not belong to a Bulsa district of the Upper (East) Region.

-Visits to Isiasi (Yisesi, 1984 et al.) and Jaadem (Giadema, 2011) revealed these are Mamprusi villages with either some Bulsa sections or with many residents who can speak Buli.
+Visits to Isiasi (Yisesi, in 1984 et al.) and Jaadem (Giadema, 2011) revealed these are Mamprusi villages with either some Bulsa sections or with many residents who can speak Buli.
 The village of Bulibia is reportedly completely depopulated.
 Kunkwa and Kategra are Bulsa villages that today would like to return administratively to a Bulsa district.
 Biuk (south of Navrongo) is an ethnically fairly pure Bulsa village with some Kasena who migrated there later.
-Villages such as Yikpabongo and Nangrum could be proven to be pure Koma villages, the language of which is closely related to Buli, but whose culture is clearly different from that of the Bulsa (cf. Naden, 1983/84 and 1986; Kröger, 2010 and 2020).
+Villages such as Yikpabongo and Nangrum could be proven to be pure Koma villages, the language of which is closely related to Buli, but whose culture is clearly different from that of the Bulsa (cf. Naden, 1983/84 and 1986; Kröger and Baluri, 2010 and 2020).

 b) Climate and the agricultural and ritual annual cycle [endnote 1]